AdobeDocs/advertising.en/help/dsp/campaign-management/qa/qa-sheet-download.md

     * In the right of the top menu bar, click ![Jobs](/help/dsp/assets/downloads.png).
 Click **[!UICONTROL Download]** next to the job.

-    The file is saved to the browser's Download folder.
+    The file is saved to the browser's Downloads folder.
 See "[Columns in Downloaded/Uploaded Spreadsheets](qa-sheet-columns.md)" for a list of the included columns.

 ## Download Settings for One or More Placements